2021 PA Micro Midget Race Series RULES

 At any time posts are not deleted, you will be suspended until they are.

 Personal conduct policy: Unsportsmanlike conduct, threats of retaliation or encouraging rough driving will not be tolerated.
-Extreme use of profanity and vulgar language and disrespect toward series or track officials will not be tolerated.
+Extreme use of profanity and vulgar language and disrespect toward series or track officials will not be tolerated. (you are responsible and accountable for your family, crew and friends).
 Any of these conducts may be cause for suspension at series officials’ discretion!